 The Council received various COVID-19 related income streams from Central Government to 'passport' to local taxpayers, in an agent capacity.
 This income is not reflected in the Council's CIES as it does not belong to the Council.
-Further information is shown in the Narrative Report.
+This is reflected in note 24 (Agency Services).